Understanding JavaScript: The Language of the Web

 Key Takeaways

-• Following best practices enhances code quality and maintainability.
+• Following best practices will improve the quality and maintainability of your code.

 Share this article